1 GALLON MEAD RECIPE

 WHAT IS MEAD?

 Honey mead has a fascinating history that intrigues every alcoholic beverage lover.
-Many have tried making it at home but have failed because they can’t get the portions right.
-If you want to know how to make honey mead, you are in the right place.
+Many have tried making mead at home but have failed because they can’t get the portions right.
+If you want to know how much honey to use and how to make honey mead, you are in the right place.
 The following is a simple honey mead recipe that will help you make approximately 1 gallon of mead.
 Read on to know more.

 GET YOUR VIKING ON AND ENJOY OUR 1 GALLON MEAD RECIPE BELOW.